typography

 ligatures

 I love ligatures.
-Wikipedia has a list of English words that may be spelled with a ligature — færie, œuvre, etc. Archaic, but gorgeous.
+Wikipedia has a list of English words that may be spelled with them — færie, œuvre, etc. Archaic, but gorgeous.

 Ꜳ ꜳ Æ æ Ꜵ ꜵ Ꜷ ꜷ Ꜹ ꜹ Ꜽ ꜽ Œ œ Ꝏ ꝏ Ꝡ ꝡ